ithinkdancan/custom-sidebars/readme.txt

 Tested up to: 3.9.1
 Stable tag:   trunk

-Create new widgetized areas and custom sidebars and select where they display based on post, pages, categories and archives - "Easy to use.
+Create your own widgetized areas and choose on which pages they show up - "Easy to use.
 Even with complex themes.
 Made my work much easier."

 == Description ==